 In the area of trusts and estates, Joe represents executors, trustees, beneficiaries, and heirs in will contests, fiduciary disputes, and contested probate proceedings.
 He is known for bringing clarity, professionalism, and sensitivity to emotionally charged family matters involving inheritance and estate administration.

 Prior to joining the firm, Joe served as the first judicial law clerk to the Honorable John D. O’Dwyer, J.S.C., gaining valuable experience in legal reasoning and procedural nuance.
-He earned his J.D. from Rutgers School of Law – Newark and, reflecting his commitment to civic engagement, was appointed to the East Brunswick Township Library Board of Trustees in 2023.
+Reflecting his commitment to civic engagement, Joe serves on the East Brunswick Township Library Board of Trustees, and is a volunteer with the New Brunswick City Center.

 Areas of Focus